eduvpn/documentation/ACL.md

-# ACL
+# Introduction

-The VPN service supports ACLs, i.e. determine if a particular user is authorized / entitled / member before allowing access a certain VPN profile.
-This is useful if you have different "user groups" where not everyone should have access to all VPN profiles.
-E.g.: only employees get access to the "Employees" profile, but students do not.
+The VPN service supports access control.
+This allows configuring that users require certain "permissions" to access a particular VPN profile.
+This is useful if you have multiple types of users.
+For example, only employees get access to the "Employees" profile, but students do not.

-The following ACL mechanisms are supported:
+Currently, the following access control mechanisms are supported:

-- SAML (via SAML attribute)
+- SAML (via SAML attribute, e.g. `eduPersonAffiliation` or `eduPersonEntitlement`)
-- LDAP (via LDAP attribute)
+- LDAP (via LDAP attribute, e.g. `memberOf`)

-- VOOT (via [OpenVOOT](https://openvoot.org/) REST API in combination with SAML authentication) **DEPRECATED**
+The permissions are _cached_ for up to a configurable period.
+By default this is 3 months, but can easily be modified.
+This cache is required, because not all authentication backends have a way to validate the permissions "out of band", i.e. when the user is not actively authenticating.

+# Configuration

+The configuration is done in two locations:

+- `/etc/vpn-user-portal/default/config.php`: configure which access control
+  mechanism is used and the period for which to _cache_ the permissions;
+- `/etc/vpn-server-api/default/config.php`: configure which profiles are
+  restricted by access control.

-## Configuration
+## Cache

-The ACL mechanisms, from the list above, are configured in `/etc/vpn-user-portal/default/config.php`.
-Mapping the ACL values, e.g. which "entitlement" or "group" is required to access a certain profile, is configured in `/etc/vpn-server-api/default/config.php`.

-The authorization / entitlement / membership is valid for the duration of the session, as configured with the `sessionExpiry` configuration option in `/etc/vpn-user-portal/default/config.php`.
-The default is 90 days (`P90D`).
-For some organizations this SHOULD be reduced, to e.g. 12 hours (`PT12H`) or 1 day (`P1D`).
-Changes in the authorization / entitlement / membership are only picked up *after* the session expiry.

-### Mechanisms
+The permission cache is configured in `/etc/vpn-user-portal/default/config.php` using the `sessionExpiry` option.
+The default is 90 days, `P90D`.
+The following is a list of common values you can use:

+- `PT8H` (8 hours)
+- `PT12H` (12 hours)
+- `P1D` (1 day)
+- `P7D` (7 days)
+- `P1Y` (1 year)

+If you modify this value, it will only take effect the next time the user is forced to authenticate/authorize.

-#### SAML
+## SAML

 We assume [SAML](SAML.md) is already configured and working.